hdlugas/slurm_for_bioinformatics_tutorial/README.md

 create a subdirectory of 'scripts' called 'preprocessing', we could navigate to the 'scripts' directory with `cd scripts` and then run `mkdir preprocessing`.
 Alternatively, we could specify the absolute path of the directory to create by running `mkdir /wsu/home/fy/fy73/fy7392/RNAseq/scripts/preprocessing` (with my AccessID replaced by yours), which will create the desired directory regardless of your current working directory.
 To list all non-hidden files and subdirectories in your current working directory, run `ls` (note ls stands for list).
 You can navigate to your home directory by running `cd ~` or `cd` regardless of your current working directory.
+To view the structure of all files and subdirectories in your current working directory, run `tree`.

 <a name="editing"></a>
 #### 1.3.3 Creating and Editing Files